TobikoData/sqlmesh/docs/quickstart/notebook.md

 The next block shows that we directly modified the incremental model.
 SQLMesh understood that the change was additive (added a column not used by `full_model`) and automatically classified it as a non-breaking change.

-The final block describes the models requiring backfill, including the full model since the date `dev` was created from `prod` and the incremental model from our start date `2020-01-01`.
+The final block describes the models requiring backfill, including the incremental model from our start date `2020-01-01`.
 We can modify the backfill start and end dates for the incremental model with the date picker widget, if desired.

 Click the green `Apply - Backfill Tables` button to apply the plan and execute the backfill: